patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 ### Filled page sections

-By default, the last page section is "filled", meaning it fills the available vertifcal space of a page.
+By default, the last page section is "filled", meaning it fills the available vertical space of a page.

 To change the default behavior, use the `isFilled` property.
 To make other page sections "filled", set `isFilled` equal to "true".
 To disable the last page section from being "filled", set `isFilled` equal to "false".